 Contact/support/partner us: +2348132351841 +2349056589526

 You’ve read about the Block Malaria Project.
-One of the notable things Odinaka has said is how sanitary conditions contribute to spread of malaria.
-Lets all do our parts to keep our environments clean and Block Malaria.
+One of the notable things Odinaka has said is how sanitary conditions contribute to the spreading of malaria.
+Let’s all do our parts to keep our environments clean and Block Malaria.

 Thank you for staying on the Impact Nigeria Series.
 See you Next Year.
 I wish you a Merry Christmas and a Happy New Year.